NiceMLT/til/README.md

 **2/20/2019** - In React you just props || 'default' to make sure the default is clickable

 **2/21/2019** - You can pass named scopes down to other scopes.
 And specifically overwrite them in the downstream scope so you can encapsulate more diverse sets of data.

+**2/25/2019** - Instead of newing up an empty collection and iterating over it, select members that pass the koalifcations.
+Apparently I did not learn anything last Friday.